 Tony's Seared Sea Scallops with Basil Pesto Cream Sauce & Caramelized Red Onions

 Add oil to a medium saute pan and heat over medium-high heat until pan is very hot and oil just begins to smoke.
-Add the scallops carefully to the pan, one by one to prevent splattering.
-DO NOT TOUCH scallops for at least 1 minute, or they will not properly caramelize.
+Add the scallops carefully to the pan, 1 at a time, to prevent splattering.
+Do not touch scallops for at least 1 minute, or they will not properly caramelize.

 After a good minute, use tongs to gently lift the edge of each scallop to check if it has achieved a rich, golden brown color.
 If ready, turn each scallop over and repeat.
 If the scallop appears too light, continue searing for 1 more minute, being careful that the scallops do not blacken.
 If this starts to happen, remove pan from heat immediately and turn scallops over.

 Once golden brown on both sides, reduce heat to medium-low and add butter.
 Melt butter completely throughout pan, lifting pan to spread butter if needed.
 Once melted, turn each scallop so that both sides are buttered.
 Serve immediately.

 To present, pour the basil pesto cream sauce onto plate or platter and place scallops evenly around dish.
 Add caramelized red onions between each scallop or in the center.

 - To thaw frozen scallops, place in refrigerator for 24-48 hours until thoroughly thawed.

 - Buy only dry scallops when searing, as wet, or "soaked," scallops have too much liquid.